Calico has been creating theatre for young audiences since 1991.

 In the Deep End - by Michelanne Forster (for ages 5-12)

 What's the harm in one teensy little white lie?
 Vanilla Bland finds out when her quiet life explodes into hilarious slapstick crisis after a seemingly harmless fib snowballs out of control.
 Up to her neck in Big Trouble, Vanilla must rescue Professor Snowtex from notorious jewel thief Sandra Shark and face up to the truth.
+Commissioned by Calico and written with input from children, the script is available for production through Playmarket.

 Shalakazap! - by Jenny Wake (for ages 5-12)